ioccc-src/winner/next/guidelines.md

 ```
 </div>

-On 2012 July 20, the [IOCCC judges](../judges.html) rescinded the encouragement of
+On 2012 July 20, the [Judges](../judges.html) rescinded the encouragement of
 nested functions.
 Such constructions, while interesting and sometimes
 amusing, will have to wait until they are required by a C standard that are
 actually implemented in **BOTH** `gcc` **AND** `clang`.